isntlee/Jellett-Gallery/README.md

 - There are two varieties of tests: route/form tests watching clear behaviour and tests verifying actions.
     - Behavior: testing routes/forms, asserting that all cases behave correctly and returning a request succeed status 200.
     - Verify actions: the tests created concern writing/deleting from the database.

+#### Travis

+- [Travis](https://travis-ci.org/) was used throughout the unit testing of this project to provide continuous integration with the deployed site.
+The [Travis Documentation](https://docs.travis-ci.com/) provides all the info needed to set it up.
+- I set the heroku deployment settings for this project to only allow deployment when the travis had passed the latest push to the master branch on GitHub.

 ### Compatibility